Trump Rules Out Sending Captured ISIS Fighters To Guantánamo Bay

 There is growing concern among U.S. and SDF officials that the makeshift prisons where the fighters are being held are vulnerable to attacks by the captured insurgents' comrades-in-arms.

-While campaigning in 2016, Trump promised he'd send more prisoners to Guantánamo Bay.
+While campaigning in 2016, Trump promised he would send more prisoners to Guantánamo Bay.
 "We're gonna load it up with some bad dudes, believe me," he told a rally in Sparks, Nev.
 "We're gonna load it up."

 But no new prisoners have been sent to the Guantánamo lockup since the final year of the George W. Bush administration.
 An inmate population there of nearly 700 at its peak dwindled to 41 by the time Trump took office.
 With the transfer last year of one of those captives, the number now stands at 40.